bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 The use of HTTPS to validate authority also creates unnecessary load on the VC issuer.
 Consider, for example, an MLS-based video conference with 1,000 participants presenting credentials from 10 different issuers, all of whom join at the start of the meeting.
-This situation would create a spike of 10,000 HTTPS requests to the VC issuer.
+This situation would create a spike of around 10,000 HTTPS requests to the VC issuer.

 With signed issuer keys, the clients in a meeting can bundle the proof of authority along with their VC, avoiding the need for any HTTPS interaction with